stream-labs/symsrv-scripts/README.md

 The purpose of the optional batch script is to allow for "-script" in azure-pipelines.yml

 - **Debuggers tools from winsdk needs to be installed to default location ${env:ProgramFiles(x86)}**
+- **The working directory needs to be local in order for the scripts to find each other at .\here**

 *This script needs to be run after project compilation, when the .pdb's and output files are still in the local directory*